tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure/README.md

     * larger (M3) mounting holes
 * I think I'd switch from binding posts to shrouded banana sockets for the input jacks (compatible with most multimeter leads)
 * add reverse polarity protection: probably just a rectifier diode in series with power supply
-* more flexible power supply:
-    * internal battery backup for portable use.
-The power socket has bypass connector, so this is easy to add.
-    * perhaps a mains AC supply
+* perhaps a mains AC supply adapter built-into the unit

 ## Credits and References